-Section 4.15(1) Evaluation Consideration (a)(i) any environmental planning instrument (EPI) The Precincts - Regional SEPP is the principal EPI which applies to the site for this type of development.
-An assessment against the requirements of the Precincts - Regional SEPP is provided in Appendix B .
-The Department is satisfied that the application is consistent with the requirements of Chapter 4 of the Precincts - Regional SEPP. (a)(ii) any proposed instrument Not applicable to the proposal. (a)(iii) any development control plan Not applicable to the proposal. (a)(iiia) any planning agreement Not applicable to the proposal. (a)(iv) the regulations The application satisfactorily meets the relevant requirements of the EP&A Regulation, particularly the procedures relating to development applications (Part 6) and fees (Part 15, Division 1) of the EP&A Regulation 2000 at the time of lodgement.
+Section 4.15(1) Evaluation Consideration (a)(i) any environmental planning instrument (EPI) The Precincts - Regional SEPP is the only EPI which applies to the site for this type of development.
+An assessment against the requirements of Chapter 4 of the Precincts - Regional SEPP is provided in Appendix B .

+The Department is satisfied that the Application is consistent with the requirements of Chapter 4 of the Precincts - Regional SEPP. (a)(ii) any proposed instrument Not applicable to the proposal. (a)(iii) any development control plan Not applicable to the proposal. (a)(iiia) any planning agreement Not applicable to the proposal. (a)(iv) the regulations The application satisfactorily meets the relevant requirements of the EP&A Regulation, particularly the procedures relating to development applications (Part 4 and Part 4) and fees (Part 13 and Schedule 4).
 The Department has undertaken its assessment in accordance with all relevant matters as prescribed by the regulations, the findings of which are contained within this report. (a)(v) any coastal zone management plan Not applicable to the proposal. (b) the likely impacts of that development The Department has considered the likely impacts of the development.
 All environmental impacts can be appropriately managed and mitigated through conditions of consent.
-The proposal would have positive economic and social impacts for visitors and guests of the Dianella Ski Club and visitation to Perisher Range Alpine Resort. (c) the suitability of the site for the development, The site is suitable for the development and supports the ongoing use of the building.

-(d) any submissions made in accordance with this Act or the regulations, Consideration has been given to agency and public submissions received during the exhibition period.
+The proposal would have positive economic and social impacts for visitors and guests of the Clancy Ski Lodge and visitation to Perisher Range Alpine Resort. (c) the suitability of the site for the development, The site is suitable for the development and supports the ongoing use of the building. (d) any submissions made in accordance with this Act or the regulations, Consideration has been given to agency and public submissions received during the exhibition period.
 See Section 5 of this report. (e) the public interest.
 The works are consistent with the aim and objectives of Chapter 4 of the Precincts - Regional SEPP, would be compatible to the uses of the locality and would not have an adverse impact on the environment.
 The proposal is consistent with the principles of ESD.
 As such, the proposal is believed to be in the public interest.